This firm began in 2003 as an old fashioned storefront law firm. As client needs have evolved, so have firm practices.

 Amanda's very first courtroom experience after graduation was a case she inherited from another attorney where she had the opportunity to argue before the Washington State Supreme Court.
 That is one monster of an introduction to the practice of law, and the generally rather mundane court docket from that day is proudly displayed in her office.

-In her spare time, Amanda enjoys hiking on the local trails with her dog, traveling whenever her court schedule allows, and supporting local arts organizations.
+Amanda enjoys hiking on the local trails with her dog, traveling, and supporting local arts organizations.
 She helped with the fundraising and planning to build McIntyre Hall, the performing arts venue associated with Skagit Valley College.
-She also volunteers for the homeless, with a local hospice, and the Skagit County Bar Association.
+She also volunteered for the homeless, with a local hospice, and the Skagit County Bar Association.
 If you would like to see her "ego wall" full of half marathon and obstacle course racing medals, make an appointment to come by the office.
 After healing from an MCL tear suffered jumping off a waterfall in the Dominican Republic, Amanda trained for and completed the 2016 Portland Marathon, her first "full."
-She keeps saying "one and done," but we all know better...
+She keeps saying "one and done," but we all know better.
+The summer of 2017 is an eventful one, with new mountains on the horizon.